xtravar/KZAlertController-iOS7/README.md

 # KZAlertController-iOS7
 This class allows you to code against UIAlertController APIs, but still support iOS 7.
-The only difference between the SDK8 API and this is that you must allocate with 'KZUI' classes.
+The only difference between the SDK8 API and this is that you must allocate with 'KZUI' classes.  **The iOS 8 UIAlertController will be created if it is available.**

 Not a whole lot of testing has been done yet, so I'm sure there are scenarios that aren't supported well.